Active lifestyle for better health in persons with spinal cord injury

 - Self-rated health (single question from general population).

 - Demographics, SCI characteristics, possible confounding factors.

-Implementation: Roadmap for developing and implementing SCI-specific guidelines regarding daily physical activity and sedentary behavior based on study results.
+Roadmap for developing and implementing SCI-specific guidelines regarding daily physical activity and sedentary behavior based on study results.